Quantizations of conical symplectic resolutions I: local and global structure: Modules over quantizations

 \subsection{Localization}

-In this section we fix a quantization $\cD$ of a conical symplectic resolution $\fM$, and we let $A := \secs(\cD)$ be its section algebra.
+We return to considering a general $\fX/S$ satisfying the assumptions of Section \ref{sec:quantizations}.
+We fix a quantization $\cD$ of $\fX$, and we let $A := \secs(\cD)$ be its section algebra.
 Let $\AMod$ be the category of arbitrary $A$-modules, and let $\Amod$ be the full subcategory of finitely generated modules.
-As in the case of $\cD$-modules, we will be interested in the unbounded derived category $D(\AMod)$ and the bounded derived category $D^b(\Amod)$, which is equivalent to the full subcategory of $D(\AMod)$ consisting of objects whose cohomology is both bounded and finitely generated.
+As in the case of $\cD$-modules, we will be interested in the unbounded derived category $D(\AMod)$ and the bounded derived category $D^b(\Amod)$; by Remark \ref{rem:bounded}, $D^b(\Amod)$ is equivalent to the full subcategory of $D(\AMod)$ consisting of objects whose cohomology is both bounded and finitely generated.

 We have a functor given by taking $\bS$-invariant global sections.
 The left adjoint functor is defined by putting $\Loc(N) := \cD\otimes_AN,$ with the $\bS$-action induced from the action on $\cD$.
 To see that $\Loc(N)$ is indeed an object of $\Dmod$, let $Q\subset N$ be a finite generating set and define a filtration of $N$ by putting $N(m) := A(m)\cdot Q$.
 We define the {\bf Rees algebra} $R(A)$ to be the $h$-adic completion of